fengyuanchen/viewerjs/README.md

 - **element**
   - Type: `HTMLElement`
-  - The target image, or a container of images, for viewing.
+  - The target image, or a container of images, to view.

 - **options** (optional)
   - Type: `Object`
-  - The options for viewing.
-See the available [options](#options).
+  - The configuration options.
+Check out the available [options](#options).

+Alternatively, you may use `Viewer.create(element[, options])`.

 #### Example